How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 Finally, consider the style of the ball you would like to purchase.
 Some people prefer a traditional look, while others enjoy a sleeker design.

-The choice between these two styles depends on personal preference, as well as whether you plan to play competitively or just for fun.
+The choice between these two styles depends on personal preference and whether you plan to play competitively or just for fun.

 What Are The Different Styles Of Bowling?